umer480/kubernetes/heml/helm.md

 - Helm - is a tool/command.
 - Helm Chart: deployable package - Combine multiple yaml files ( in a specific structure) as a package basically called helm chart.
+-
+`chart is basically a bundle of your application`